Mammals

 Domestic cat (Felis catus) with right facial paralysis.

-This female had sustained a temporary right facial nerve injury as a result of being bitten behind the ear by a dominant male cat.
+This female had sustained a right facial nerve injury as a result of being bitten behind the ear by a dominant male cat.
 The facial nerve supplies orbicularis oculi, the sphincter muscle of the eye.
 As a result, she was unable to blink with her eyelids on the right side.
 During light blinks, like those in the video, the nictitating membrane does not appear.
 On stronger blinks, the nictitating membrane is seen to move across as the globe retracts.
 Any such movement on the left side is of course obscured by the closed eyelids.
 In the Figure, the left eye has closed during a blink while the right eye remains open.
 No nictitating membrane is visible indicating that not every blink is accompanied globe retraction and deployment of the nictitating membrane (see below).

 Two blinks in a domestic cat with right facial palsy.